macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Fix 9: Delete Unused Applications

-Another way to speed up Mac or MacBook is to delete all the unused applications that you are not using currently or don’t use anymore.
+Another way to speed up your Mac or MacBook is to delete all the unused applications you are not using currently or don’t use anymore.
 It’s better to remove unwanted applications from the Mac to improve the system’s performance in every way.
-Though just dragging and dropping the application to Trash isn’t enough to free up space on Mac.
+However, dragging and dropping the application to Trash isn’t enough to free up space on Mac.
 Here’s the complete guide to delete the app in macOS.

 Free Up RAM